-INSTRUCTIONS: Print one of the ratings for each facto r KEY: ME = Meets or Exceeds Expectations NI = Needs Improvement U = Unsatisfactory Descriptors are available and must be used as a Ratings of "U" or "NI" must be accompanied by s pecific sugge stions for improvement.
+INSTRUCTIONS: Print one of the ratings for each factor

+KEY: ME = Meets or Exceeds Expectations

+NI = Needs Improvement U = Unsatisfactory

+Descriptors are available and must be used as a reference to establish ratings for each area.
+Ratings of "U" or "NI" must be accompanied by specific suggestions for improvement.

 Specific comments are required for performance that Exceeds Expectations.

 STANDARD SIX Developing as a Professional Educator Rating Comments Overall Rating Reflects on teaching practice and plans professional development.
 Establishes professional goals and pursues opportunities to grow professionally.
 Works with communities to improve professional practice.
 Works with families to improve professional practice.
 Works with colleagues to improve professional practice.
 Balances professional responsibilities and maintains motivation.

-- Employees who receive three (3) or more Unsatisfactory ratings within a Standard shall be rated as overall Unsatisfactory in that standard. - Employees who receive one (1) Unsatisfactory or three (3) Needs to Improve ratings shall be rated as an overall Needs to Improve in that Standard. - Permanent employees who receive two (2) or more overall ratings of Unsatisfactory within Standards one through five (1-5) shall be referred to the District Peer Assistance and Review (PAR) program. - Analysis of student performance assessments takes into account mitigating factors such as student attendance, entrylevel achievement, special program membership and other measurable variables that influence student achievement in accordance with the provisions of MVUSD/MTA Article 13.5.4.
+- > Employees who receive three (3) or more Unsatisfactory ratings within a Standard shall be rated as overall Unsatisfactory in that standard. - > Employees who receive one (1) Unsatisfactory or three (3) Needs to Improve ratings shall be rated as an overall Needs to Improve in that Standard. - Permanent employees who receive two (2) or more overall ratings of Unsatisfactory within Standards one through five (1-5) shall be referred to the District Peer Assistance and Review (PAR) program. - \ Analysis of student performance assessments takes into account mitigating factors such as student attendance, entrylevel achievement, special program membership and other measurable variables that influence student achievement in accordance with the provisions of MVUSD/MTA Article 13.5.4.

-COMMENDATIONS (Additional pages may be attached) · · · · · · · · · · · · · · · · · · ·
+COMMENDATIONS (Additional pages may be attached)

+Employee Name: Date:

-COMMENDATIONS (Additional pages may be attached) CHER COMMEN TS (Additional pages may be attached See note below.) i e (/ iaanional pagee ina, so unaonou /
+RECOMMENDATION S (Additional pages may be attache d)

+TEACHER COMMEN FS (Additional pages may be attach ed.
+See note below.)

-OVERALL RATING: Meets or Exceeds District Standards
+OVERALL RATING: ☐ Meets or Exceeds District S Standards

-Needs Improvement
+□ Needs Improvement □

-Unsatisfactory
+☐ Unsatisfactory

-Refer to PAR Program -- ------- ---- ----- ---------
+Refer to PAR Pro gram

-Evaluated by: Title: Date: (Signature)
+Evaluated by: Title: Date:

+(Signa ture) Date:

-NOTE: Signature of the evaluatee indicates this performance evaluation was discussed with evaluatee and does not necessarily indicate agreement on the part of the evaluatee.
-If the evaluatee disagrees with this performance evaluation, he/she may submit a written statement within ten (10) working days from receipt to the evaluator, which will be attached to this performance appraisal.
+greement on the part of evaluatee indicates this performance the evaluatee.
+If the evaluatee disagre ays from receipt to the evaluator, whic evaluation was discussed wi ith evaluatee and does not necessarily indicated aluation, he/she may submit a written statement formance appraisal.

-Employee Signature: Date: par-evalform/henry
+Employee Signature: par-evalform/henry Date: